Why was the Macedonian army so effective?

 At its heyday the phalanx was the most advanced heavy infantry formation of its time.
 The Romans were able to beat it (at the battle of Pidna, for example) because their manipular legion was more flexible while enjoying a strong cohesion just as the phalanx did.
 So you can say perhaps that the legion out-phalanxed the phalanx.

-READ ALSO: How do you push past the small talk?
+READ ALSO: How do you deal with an attitude girl?